 Despite the restrictions on arts programming, and the guidelines limiting you from planning trips to An Lanntair or having external organisations in school, An Lanntair’s Creative Learning research is continuing.

-This term and next we can offer (online) Creative Partnerships to Primary schools.
+We can currently offer Online Creative Partnerships to Primary schools in the Western Isles.
 Class teachers can request to be paired with an artist (musician, poet, visual artist, actor or any other art-form) to jointly develop and deliver a creative project for your class.
 This can be a great way to explore a class topic further and meet the Curriculum for Excellence Experiences and Outcomes for the Expressive Arts.
-Due to distancing guidelines, Artists will link with you via Vscene.
+Due to distancing guidelines, Artists will link with you via Vscene or other platform.